-Refers to an entity who employs individuals to serve in the public schools of a state.
+Refers to an entity that employs individuals to serve in the public schools of a state.

 In the United States, World Languages originally used by the culture to which one or one’s family belongs.

-In the United States, World Languages spoken primarily within the context of one’s home and family.
+In the United States, World Languages are spoken primarily within the context of one’s home and family.

 National Board Certification

 The National Board for Professional Teaching Standards is an independent, nonprofit, nonpartisan organization governed by a 63-member board of directors.
 This board rigorously assesses an experienced teacher’s qualifications for the purpose of issuing a National Certificate.

 The art and science of teaching, incorporating instructional methods that are developed from scientifically-based research.

 A range in ability to use a language in comparison with the language skill of the educated native speaker.
 Proficiency in a language is described at five main levels: Novice, Intermediate, Advanced, Superior, and Distinguished.

 Often a letter from the program leader (university or school district superintendent’s office) that candidate is enrolled in a teacher preparation program.